polywrap/wrap-cli/packages/cli/README.md

   By default, `./docs` is used.

 - `-c, --client-config <config-path>`
-  Specify a custom Polywrap Client configuration to be used.
+  Use a custom Polywrap Client configuration.
-  The Polywrap Client is used to build your project's schema for which the docs will be generated.

 - `-i, --imports`
   Generate docs for your project's dependencies as well.